About Dying Light: The Beast

 Where Can I Download Dying Light: The Beast?

 The game was developed for next-gen hardware.
-It takes advantage of the graphics and processing power of those systems, allowing huge environments, fast motion, and high detail of the visuals, which older consoles might not be able to compete with.
-On PC, the developers focus on driver updates, a sign of their performance goals.
+It takes advantage of the graphics and processing power of those systems, enabling huge environments, fast motion, and detailed visuals, which older consoles might not be able to handle.
+On PC, developers focus on driver updates and reaching performance goals.

 Co-op cross-platform is also supported.
-Therefore, even if your friends are on console, and you are on PC, you can still play together.
-In case you played older Dying Light titles, the transition to this one will be familiar: it is different, but familiar at the same time in the right respects.
+Therefore, even if your friends are playing on different platforms, you can still play together.
+If you’re familiar with the older Dying Light titles, the transition to this one will be easy: it is different, but similar in some respects.

 What Games Should I Play If I Enjoy Dying Light: The Beast?

 DayZ is a more leisurely, tranquil, and brutal survival game.
-It has no hand-holding and minimal story direction.
+It offers no hand-holding and minimal story direction.
 You are thrown into a world where it does not matter whether you do well or not.
 You scrounge, creep, and battle where you have to.
 Threats are unknown and cause tension not only because of zombies but also other players.
 It is raw and unpredictable.
-DayZ is similar, except there’s never really an escape if you crave the constant danger like in Dying Light.
+DayZ is similar to Dying Light, and there’s never really an escape.

 Resident Evil 7: Biohazard has a totally different pace.
 It emphasizes tight areas, creeping noises, and the progressive cultivation of terror.
-You do not skip about on the roofs or run about in the open spaces.
-Rather, you are confined in rooms with all doors possibly resulting in something horrific.
+You do not skip about on roofs or run around in the open spaces.
+Rather, you are confined to rooms.
 It is reeking with fear and suspense.
-If the nighttime terror and that stop-and-shiver feeling in Dying Light get to you, Resident Evil 7 delivers that in every corner.
+You will find the same nighttime terror and that stop-and-shiver feeling in Resident Evil 7 as you would in Dying Light.

 Doom Eternal does not concern itself with subtlety.
 It is pure speed and fury.
-Although it is not horror, it has the same feeling of power and speed as Dying Light does.
+Although it is not horror, it has the same feeling of power and speed as Dying Light.
 You are running, crushing, and continuing to run because there is no stopping.
 There is no time to rest, and the game is full of action.
-When the charging speed and brutality of the beast mode of Dying Light: The Beast catches your eye, Doom Eternal offers you the same fight-inducing rush that cannot be controlled.
+If the charging speed and brutality of the beast mode in Dying Light: The Beast catch your eye, then you will appreciate Doom Eternal and its own fight-inducing rush that cannot be controlled.